 What's the best way to make use of Dave's visit?

 The most powerful use of my visit is to have your teachers thinking about my work before I come.
-A school-sponsored study of my book, These 6 Things, always works well — as does a (more expensive, more in-depth) school-sponsored use of my all-online Student Motivation Course.
+A school-sponsored study of my book, These 6 Things, always works well — as does a site license to my all-online Student Motivation Course.
+(Let me know if you're interested in group rates for my book or my courses.)
 You can also have your leaders begin forwarding blog articles I've written.

 The more credible I am with your staff before I walk in, the quicker they'll be to listen to me.
 The more of my material that your staff knows in advance of my visit, the more they'll retain from our time together.